plumsix/houjin_bangou/README.md

 ### Do it before you start using this.
 1. Prepare a Windows machine.
+1. Install Microsoft Visual Studio 2013 or later.
 1. Install the Firefox browser on it.
 1. Install Python 3 language processor.
     * pip install --upgrade pip
     * pip install selenium
 1. Install Mozilla GeckoDriver.
 1. Add place of python.exe and GeckoDriver into PATH variable.
 1. git clone https://github.com/plumsix/houjin_bangou.git